Pet adoptions popular during COVID-19

 DCHS has adapted to the pandemic with only emergency surrenders being accepted.
 So strays or pets whose owners have died have been taken into the shelter.

-If that doesn’t work, the DCHS has a waitlist for surrenders until a new home can be found.
+If that doesn’t work, the DCHS puts the person on a waitlist for surrendering the animal while it finds a new home.
 Good said it’s always been a goal of the humane society to keep animals out of shelters if possible and the COVID-19 restrictions have brought that to the forefront,

 “A lot of animals never need to enter a shelter in the first place,” Good said.
 “They can either go to a new home once one is found or we can offer resources for people to keep their animals.

-She said most pet owners on the surrender waitlist have either found a new home for their pets or decided to keep them.
+She said most people on the surrender waitlist have either found a new home for their pets or decided to keep them.

 “People should not have to give up their pets for economic reasons, and if we can prevent it, we will,” Good said.
 “With the social isolation of the COVID-19 safer at home order, this is not the right time for people to give up the pets they love.”